mcci-catena/MCCI-Catena-SHT3x/CRC-8-Calc.md

 end
 ```

 Using this, I cranked through the algebra to evolve this into two clocks, three clocks and finally four clocks.
-My notation is terrible, but I use
+My notation is terrible, but I use horizontal distance to represent time.

-2 clocks:
+Two clocks:

 ```verilog
 assign p7 = crc[7] ^ d[7]